 Tip: If you want to change or create your own Timer style, click Format.
 Timer can be edited the same way objects are.

-The second type of Animated Timer is Progress.
+Next, the second type of Animated Timer is Progress.
 After selecting Progress, a progress bar will appear on the canvas.

 Adding Events and Actions for Timer